delboy711/Solar_EVSE/README.md

 	<h3>EmonPi or Emonbase</h3> from OpenEnergyMonitor.org

 ## Arduino Libraries required
-  	Jeelib<br>
-  	Wire<br>
-        Adafruit_MCP4725<br>
+### Jeelib
+### Wire
+### Adafruit_MCP4725

 ## Software required
+### Emonhub
-        <h3>Emonhub</h3>    Part of EmonPi or Emonbase.
+Part of EmonPi or Emonbase.
 Used to transmit commands over radio link.<br>
 A patch is required for emonhub to allow it to transmit control messages to Solar_EVSE.
 See GitHub for required patch to emonhub.
+### Node-Red
-        <h3>Node-Red</h3>   Included as part of EmonPi.
+Included as part of EmonPi.
 Used to calculate Solar PV power PV available.
 See Node-Red folder for an example flow.

 ## Operation
    This sketch is very simple.
 The process loops continually waiting for a packet ready flag